 CBC's seminar series

-These are the seminars that CBC has arranged in the seminar series on biological control.
+These are the past seminars that CBC has arranged in the seminar series on biological control.

 Natural habitats improve yields: how landscape complexity can increase yield through arthropod-mediated ecosystem services

 Cirsium arvense - economic impact and potential biological control of a European plant in New Zealand